Warning

 Regarding switches, TRex offers a couple of additional options, with which you can decide to either compile libraries on your own or use existing ones in your system/environment path – see next section.

-The compile scripts will attempt to compile the software in Release mode.
-To compile in a different mode, simply run cmake --build . --config mode
+The compile scripts will attempt to compile the software in Release mode and compile sub packages in a specific order, since I was too lazy to make the CMakeLists work by themselves.
+To compile in a different mode, let this run and then simply run cmake --build . --config Debug

-.
-If compilation succeeds, you should now be able to run TRex and TGrabs from the command-line, within the environment selected during compilation.
+, for example.
+If compilation succeeds, you should now be able to run 🦖 from the command-line, within the environment selected during compilation.

 Special needs